Yes — Codex can generate video. Not natively, but with a one-command CLI that plugs directly into its shell workflow.

 📖 What to Read Next

-- How to Generate Video with Claude Code: The Complete 2026 Guide — The Claude Code-specific variant.
+- How to Generate Video with Claude Code: The Complete 2026 Guide — The Claude Code variant, with subagent parallelism.

-- How to Generate Video with Cursor: The Complete 2026 Guide — The Cursor-specific variant.
+- How to Generate Video with Cursor: The Complete 2026 Guide — The Cursor variant, with in-IDE embedding workflow.

-- AI Image-to-Video: The Complete Pipeline for Coding Agents — Model pairing matrix and full pipeline deep-dive.
+- AI Image-to-Video: The Complete Pipeline for Coding Agents — Model pairing matrix and full pipeline.

 Related Articles